 Pittsburgh is stunning every season, but there is something so magical that winter brings.
 While snow frames the trees, buildings and hillsides, the beauty of the season will leave you in awe.
-Pittsburgh winters also provide some of the best opportunities for outdoor family fun - skiing, snowboarding, ice skating.
-Whether in the exciting urban environment of the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.
+Pittsburgh winters also provide some of the best opportunities for outdoor family fun!
+Whether in the exciting urban environment in the city or out in the beautiful countryside, winter sports can be some of the most fun you can have in the Pittsburgh area.

 Due to the COVID-19 pandemic and current health and safety regulations in place by the state of Pennsylvania, this information is subject to change.
 Be sure to check the individual organization websites for the most up-to-date information on hours of operation, restrictions and health and safety information.